-The proposed site design unifies the residential, retail and live/work units.
-The centrally located club house creates a linkage between the uses and for the creation of a pleasant experience for all users.
-The location of the retail component will serve the subject site and proposed development across the street.
-The proposed landscaping, signage, seating, sidewalks, and architectural design of the buildings are intended to blend with the proposed Metropolitan development across Capital Gateway Drive.
+The proposed site design unifies the residential, retail and office.
+The centrally located clubhouse creates a linkage between the uses and a pleasant experience for all users.
+The location of the retail and office component will serve the subject site and development at Capital Gateway Drive.